bosonic/bosonic.github.io/posts/pages/getting-started.md

 </body>
 ```

-Notice the `<head>` tag: Bosonic needs two core javascript files with your web component javascript and css files generated by a Grunt task from the `src/b-hello-world.html`.
+Notice the `<head>` tag: Bosonic needs two core javascript files alongside your element javascript and css files, which are generated by a Grunt task from the `src/b-hello-world.html`.

 Go back in the terminal and type the following command to generate the `dist/` files and start a demo web server:

 ``` bash
 grunt demo
 ```

+Of course, nothing will display yet.
+It's time to start building your element !

+Continue on to the [documentation](documentation.html).